arcus-azure/arcus/community/blog/2020.10-Introducing-message-handling-with-Azure-Service-Bus-message-influence/README.md

 [Arcus Messaging](https://messaging.arcus-azure.net/) has been around for quite a while now.
 It was created to remove the huge hurdle of constantly having to write the same boilerplate for processing message queues.
 See [our annoucing post](https://www.codit.eu/blog/announcing-arcus-messaging-background-jobs/) that introduced Arcus.Messaging for the first time for more information.

-Starting from v0.4 and updated in v0.5, the [Arcus.Messaging](https://github.com/arcus-azure/arcus.messaging) has got an upgrade in handling messages from Azure Service Bus.
+Starting from v0.4 and v0.5, the [Arcus Messaging](https://github.com/arcus-azure/arcus.messaging) has got an upgrade in how you can interact with messages coming from Azure Service Bus.
 Previous versions already had set up a message handling system where messages could be routed and processed according to contextual information, but the system wasn't yet mature enough that it provided a way to report back to Azure when the message processing was completed.

 Until now.